 Sanskrit is a classical language of India and a liturgical language of Hinduism, Buddhism, Jainism, and Sikhism.
 Its position in the cultures of South and Southeast Asia is akin to that of Latin and Greek in Europe and it has significantly influenced most modern languages of Nepal and India.
 Today, Sanskrit continues to be widely used as a ceremonial language in Hindu religious rituals in the forms of hymns and mantras.

-Download our free dictionary (for Windows) and browse both the Sanskrit-English and the English-Sanskrit lists.
+Download our free dictionary (for Windows or Android) and browse both the Sanskrit-English and the English-Sanskrit lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 List status: Public domain